A nearest-neighbour discretisation of the regularized stokeslet boundary integral equation: Numerical results and analysis

 \subsection{Rigid body motion of a sphere}

 The simplest test case is perhaps Stokes' law for a translating or rotating sphere in an infinite fluid.
 Taking a sphere of radius \(1\) translating with velocity \(\bm{U}=(1,0,0)\), the exact solution to the resistance problem yields total force \(\bm{F}=(6\pi,0,0)\); rotation with velocity \(\bm{\Omega}=(1,0,0)\) yields total moment \(\bm{M}=(8\pi,0,0)\).
-Discretising the sphere by projecting onto the six faces of a cube yields the grids shown in figure~\ref{fig:sphereDiscr} (a -- force/collocation grid, b -- quadrature grid).
+Discretising the sphere by projecting onto the six faces of a cube yields the discretisations shown in figure~\ref{fig:sphereDiscr} (a -- force/collocation points, b -- quadrature points).

-Numerical experiments assessing the \(L_2\) relative error in total force and moment compared with analytic solutions, for varying regularisation parameter \(\epsilon\), force grid \(h_f\) and quadrature grid \(h_q\), are shown in tables~ \ref{tab:sph001}, \ref{tab:sph002} and \ref{tab:sph0005} and example computational timings are given in appendix~\ref{app:sphTimings}, table~\ref{tab:sphTimings}.
+Numerical experiments assessing the \(L_2\) relative error in total force and moment compared with analytic solutions, for varying regularisation parameter \(\epsilon\), force points \(h_f\) and quadrature points \(h_q\), are shown in tables~ \ref{tab:sph001}, \ref{tab:sph002} and \ref{tab:sph0005} and example computational timings are given in appendix~\ref{app:sphTimings}, table~\ref{tab:sphTimings}.
 The entries on the main diagonal (\(h_f=h_q\)) correspond to the Nystr\"{o}m discretisation; `non-trivial' nearest-neighbour results are above the main diagonal (\(h_f<h_q\)).
 Results below the main diagonal correspond to more force points than quadrature points; in all cases the system is ill-conditioned (table~\ref{tab:sphCond}) and the \matlab linear solver returns `NaN' (not-a-number).
-Conditioning is generally not a problem provided that \(h_f\leqslant h_q\).
+Conditioning is generally not a problem provided that \(h_f< h_q\), or if \(h_f=h_q\) and the force and quadrature discretisations coincide.
+If \(h_f=h_q\) and the discretisations are non-overlappling, singular matrices can result -- data not shown).

-It is immediately clear from examining the table rows that for fixed force discretiation spacing \(h_f\), decreasing the quadrature discretisation spacing \(h_q\) results in improved accuracy.
-This is unsurprising -- a finer quadrature mesh would be expected to produce more accurate results.
+It is immediately clear from examining the table rows that for fixed force discretisation spacing \(h_f\), decreasing the quadrature discretisation spacing \(h_q\) typically results in improved accuracy, notwithstanding a slight reversal in this tendency which may occur for very coarse \(h_f=0.58\) and very fine \(h_q<0.02\).
+This behaviour can be interpreted as progressively finer \(h_q\) enabling more progressively more accurate quadrature, until the error is instead dominated by errors associated with force discretisation.
+An error estimate will follow in section~\ref{sec:errorEstimate}.